shiroyasha/blog-source/source/posts/2021-03-22-feedback-loops.html.md

   group them into categories [success, failure] / [slow, fast] / [paid, free].
   Analyse the bottlenecks every Friday at 10:00am.
 Repeat every Friday.

-- **Want to reduce number of Pager calls?** Sum the number of Pager calls/week.
+- **Want to reduce number of Pager calls?** Count the number of Pager calls/week.
   Review the numbers every Monday at 3:00pm.
 If the numbers cross a threshold, kick-start a dedicated sprint.